Auzzy/pyinq/docs/src/source/discovery.rst

 Retrieving a test suite
 ^^^^^^^^^^^^^^^^^^^^^^^

 The first step is to retrieve the desired tests.
-This is encapsulated in the :ref:`discover_tests` function.
+This is encapsulated in the ``discover_tests`` function.
 It takes the same arguments as the command line version.
 Each argument is optional.
 Omitting the root will start discovery in the current working directory, omitting the pattern will match all PyInq test files, and omitting the suite name will grab all PyInq tests.

 In PyInq, tests have a clear heirarchy::